mediafinger/t8r/README.markdown

 ## Setup

 Like every normal Rails app.
 Just clone it, bundle, create the databases, migrate, prepare the test database, run the tests with 'rake', start the server and open 'localhost:3000' in your browser.

+Then create an app (just provide a name and a unique key) and either add locales, phrases and translations by hand - or import them via existing YAML files (one locale at a time).

 I have not tested it yet, but it should run without any issue on a free heroku dyno.